Home grants Warm Front and Other Government Grants

 The GOV.UK website has a tool which enables you to find out if your area is due to receive the Cold Weather Payment.

 Depending on your personal and financial situation, you could be eligible for benefits to help you keep up with your bills and household expenses.
-Check if you qualify for financial help through the benefits system using the GOV.UK website or the Home Heat Helpline.
+Check if you qualify for financial help through the benefits system using the GOV.UK website.

 Warm Home Discount

-The Warm Home Discount is a £140 annual credit that suppliers place on the account of an eligible consumer.
-Find out more in our guide to the Warm Home Discount.
+The Warm Home Discount is a £140 annual credit that suppliers place on your energy account if you're eligible.
+Find out whether you qualify in our guide to the Warm Home Discount.

 Energy Company Obligation

-Subsidised energy-efficient improvements are available for qualifying households through the Energy Company Obligation (ECO).
-Find out more in our guide to ECO.
+Subsidised energy-efficient home improvements are available through the Energy Company Obligation (ECO) if you qualify.
+These can include insulation or replacement boilers.
+Find out more in our ECO guide.

 However, some companies still use boiler scrappage to offer a discount if you get a new boiler from them.
 This is not the government scheme, and we recommend you get more than one quote because sometimes, even with the discount, these boilers might not be the cheapest.

-If you're considering a new boiler, make sure you read our essential guide - 5 things you need to know before you get a new boiler.
+If you're considering a new boiler, make sure you check if you can get a free boiler first.